65001/host-snapshot-agent-rs/README.md

 * x86_64
 * arm64

-## Agent Todo Features
+## Capabilities
-* Be able to extract metadata from the host
+* Extract metadata from the host
-* Be able to extract hardware information from the host
+* Extract hardware information from the host
-* Be able to extract software information from the host
+* Extract software information from the host
-* Be able to extract network information from the host
+* Extract network information from the host
-* Be able to extract storage information from the host
+* Extract storage information from the host
-* Be able to extract process information from the host
-* Be able to extract service information from the host
-* Be able to extract user information from the host
+* Extract user information from the host
-* Be able to extract system information from the host
+* Extract operating system information from the host

+## Security

+The agent will only run when invoked by a user or a scheduler, and will immediately terminate.
+It is not written to be persistent.

+## Connections

+The agent will only make a connection to the specified url, only when the `--url` flag is passed.
+Otherwise it will only write to `stdout`.

 ## Architecture